-On July 2, 2021, Cal Water filed its 2021 GRC requesting water infrastructure improvements of \$1.0 billion in accordance with the rate case plan for all of its regulated operating districts (except Grand Oaks) for the years 2022, 2023, and 2024.
-A partial settlement with the California Public Advocates Office primarily addressing non-revenue matters was submitted on September 2, 2022.
+The California Water and 2024.
+A partial settlement with Wastewater Arrearages Payment Program was created by the California Public Advocates Office primarily addressing non-revenue matters was submitted on September 2, 2022.
 The CPUC continues to evaluate the proposal along with proposals of other parties.
-A final decision on the case was previously expected to be issued in late 2022 in accordance with the CPUC's rate case plan, with new rates going into effect on January 1, 2023; however, due to unspecified delays at the CPUC, the timing of a final decision is uncertain.
-In June of 2023, the CPUC issued a decision extending its statutory deadline to issue a final decision until December 31, 2023.
+A final decision on the case was previously expected Legislature to be issued administered by the Water Board in late 2022 in accordance with order to provide relief to community water and wastewater systems for unpaid bills (arrearages) related to the CPUC's rate case plan, with new rates going into effect on January 1, 2023; however, due to unspecified delays at the CPUC, the timing of a final decision is uncertain.
+COVID-19 pandemic.

+In June of 2023, the CPUC issued a decision extending its statutory deadline California Extended Water and Wastewater Arrearages Payment Program was established and extended the relief period to issue a final decision until December 31, 2023 include arrearages accrued from June 16, 2021 to December 31, 2022.
 Normally, the CPUC is subject to a requirement to process applications within 18 months of filing.
 In our experience, it is the CPUC's practice to extend its statutory deadline, in some cases multiple times, as needed.
-On July 13, 2023, the CPUC co-assigned a second Administrative Law Judge (ALJ) to the Cal Water GRC to facilitate the process.
+On July 13, 2023, the CPUC co-assigned a second Administrative Law Judge (ALJ) response to the extended program, Cal Water GRC to facilitate the process.

-As part of the 2021 GRC Filing, Cal Water has proposed the use of a MWRAM and ICBA as the CPUC issued a decision effective August 27, 2020 requiring that Class A companies submitting GRC filings after the effective date be (i) precluded from proposing the use of a full decoupling WRAM in their next GRCs and (ii) allowed the use of MWRAM.
-In addition, the CPUC's decision allowed ICBA to replace the MCBA.
+As part of the 2021 GRC Filing, Cal Water has proposed the use of a MWRAM submitted an application for \$82.0 million in eligible customer arrearages and ICBA as the CPUC issued a decision effective August 27, 2020 requiring that Class A companies submitting GRC filings after the effective date be (i) precluded from proposing the use of a full decoupling WRAM \$1.0 million in their next GRCs and (ii) allowed the use of MWRAM.
+In addition, the CPUC's decision allowed ICBAAs to replace the MCBA.
 We expect the MWRAM to be implemented in 2023 and effective retroactive back to January 1, 2023.
 For the first nine months of 2023, we did not record a regulatory asset or regulatory liability for the MWRAM and ICBA mechanisms.
 In addition, we did not record WRAM or MCBA adjustments in the first nine months of 2023, as the mechanisms concluded on December 31, 2022.